sbreitbart/sbreitbart.github.io/_pages/about.md

 author_profile: yes
 ---

 Hi there!
 I am an ecologist, evolutionary biologist, and data scientist.
 My goal is to strengthen our ecosystems by translating ecological data into insights that are meaningful for diverse audiences.
-I just finished my PhD program in Ecology and Evolutionary Biology at the [University of Toronto](https://eeb.utoronto.ca/), co-advised by Drs.
+I recently completed my PhD in Ecology and Evolutionary Biology at the [University of Toronto](https://eeb.utoronto.ca/), co-advised by Drs.
 [Marc Johnson](https://evoecolab.wordpress.com/) and [Helene Wagner](http://sites.utm.utoronto.ca/wagnerlab). *I have a new job!
 More details coming soon.*

 My research focused on how urbanization influences the ecology and evolution of common milkweed (a favorite of Monarch butterflies).
 More and more people are moving to cities--- did you know that over half the human population lives in urban areas?!--- and by understanding how these unique environments affect wildlife on the long term, we can design resilient cities that act as healthy ecosystems for wildlife as well as people.